null

 If you’re working on a soundproofing project that involves new construction, we often recommend MLV since it’s effective when attached to the studs, but Green Glue is great too.
 It just depends on what you’re most comfortable installing.
 If you’re soundproofing an existing room, we often recommend Green Glue to add on to current drywall to prevent a full demo.
 Remember to always use ⅝” thick drywall in your soundproofing projects.

-One big caveat here is for structural noise like footsteps and other impacts.
-Neither MLV or Green Glue are an effective treatment for this type of noise if you learning how to soundproof a floor.
-Instead, you should be considering our UnderBlock rubber underlayment for the floor above or our sound isolation clips for a soundproof ceiling.
+One big caveat here is that for structural noise like footsteps and other impacts, neither MLV nor Green Glue are good solutions.
+For an effective floor soundproofing treatment lay down sound deadening flooring to soundproof from the floor side or drywall sound isolation clips to soundproof from the ceiling side.

 Can i use both?